SylviaJitti/simple_shell/README.md

-This is a team project done by Sylvia Jitti and Joseph Jatto
+This is a team project done by Sylvia Jitti and Josef Jatto